-The word “Innovation” gets thrown around way too often, whether in commercials with patents flying off new cars because they’re “oh so innovative”, on billboards or in inspirational CEO speeches.
-Despite the hype and buzz, innovation is indeed something very real, yet often misconstrued.
+The word “Innovation” gets thrown around way too often, whether in commercials with patents flying behind new cars because they’re “oh so innovative”, on billboards or in inspirational CEO speeches.
+What company doesn’t claim they’re “the most innovative” in their sector?

 The Innovation Imperative